 Jan 5 2011

 The Internet can be a powerful tool for everyday people to explore thoughts and emotions without inhibition.
-Since the Internet provides us with great anonymity, we can explore and share deep feelings and ideas without fear of judgment and retribution.
+Since the Internet provides us with great anonymity, we can explore and buy viagra from china share deep feelings and ideas without fear of judgment and retribution.
 This can facilitate very positive outcomes; especially for people with otherwise quite acceptable sexual feelings and desires, but who feel impeded and couldn’t or wouldn’t act them out in real life (such as is often the case with young people exploring sex and homosexuality).

 Arguably, cybersex is also perfectly safe.
 Cybersex provides people with a physically safe environment, since the nothing physical ever occurs (other than possible self-masturbation, which often accompanies cybersex).
 However, sharing and exploring sexual feelings and desires online, is accompanied with strong and intense emotions.
 It’s these feelings and emotions that are significant to infidelity and therefore any sexual activity, regardless of whether it is merely flirting, seeking arousal or orgasm, could reasonably be considered betrayal by most romantic partners.
 Indeed, the Fortino Group reports “one-third of all divorce litigation now involves one partner’s online infidelity”.